Exclusive - Paris attacker may have had accomplice on journey through Balkans

 The man, who blew himself up near the Stade de France stadium in Friday's attacks that killed 129 people, has been identified from a Syrian passport found near his body as 25-year-old Ahmad al-Mohammad from the northwestern city of Idlib.

+The true identity of the attacker has become a key line of inquiry for French investigators, with the focus on whether the passport is genuine, sources close to the investigation say.

+Despite media reports that it may be counterfeit, investigators are also looking at the possibility that it is genuine - but could have been stolen or bought from a refugee after he made his way into Europe and subsequently used by the attacker, they say.

-The passport could be false or stolen but its holder was registered as arriving alongside 198 refugees by boat from Turkey on Oct.
+The passport's holder was registered as arriving alongside 198 refugees by boat from Turkey on Oct.
 3 in Leros, a small picturesque Greek island.

 French authorities have said the fingerprints of the attacker who blew himself up matched those of the man who landed on Leros.